zbole/DADCUnet/README.md

 - **Accuracy**: +1.75% over TransUnet
 - **F1 Score**: +1.8 over TransUnet
 - **mIoU**: +3.6 over TransUnet

-## Ablation Studies
-Ablation studies indicate that both the **Dual-Attention** and **DCFF** modules contribute significantly to improving model performance, particularly in handling building edges, complex rooftops, and small target areas in high-density urban environments.

 ## Conclusion
 DADCUNet provides a powerful solution for automatic building extraction in remote sensing images, with superior performance in urban planning, post-disaster assessment, and environmental monitoring tasks.
 The introduction of deformable convolution and dual-attention mechanisms enables the model to effectively handle complex building structures, urban clutter, and dynamic environments, setting a new state-of-the-art in the field.